HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

 We can analyze the effect of these settings on First Contentful Paint and Largest Contentful Paint.
 Not surprisingly, the `optional` setting has a major effect on Largest Contentful Paint.
-There is also an effect on First Contentful Paint, but that might be more correlation than causation, as all of the modes except for `block` display *some* text after an "extremely small block period."#}
+There is also an effect on First Contentful Paint, but that might be more correlation than causation, as all of the modes except for `block` display *some* text after an "extremely small block period."

 {{ figure_markup(
   image="fonts-font-display-performance-desktop.png",
-  alt="font-display performance on desktop.", caption="`font-display` performance on desktop.", description="A bar chart showing the desktop median first content paint (FCP) and last content paint (LCP) in milliseconds for different font-display settings: `none` has a median FCP of 2,286 ms and median LCP of 4,028 ms, `optional` has 1,766 ms and 3,055 ms respectively, `swap` has 2,223 ms and 4,176 ms, `fallback` has 2,397 ms and 4,106 ms, `block` has 2,454 ms and 4,696 ms, and `auto has 2,605 ms and 4,883 ms.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=1618299142&format=interactive", sheets_gid="1485693069", sql_file="04_06.font_display_with_fcp.sql"
+  alt="font-display performance on desktop.", caption="`font-display` performance on desktop.", description="A bar chart showing the desktop median first content paint (FCP) and last content paint (LCP) in milliseconds for different font-display settings: `none` has a median FCP of 2,286 ms and median LCP of 4,028 ms, `optional` has 1,766 ms and 3,055 ms respectively, `swap` has 2,223 ms and 4,176 ms, `fallback` has 2,397 ms and 4,106 ms, `block` has 2,454 ms and 4,696 ms, and `auto` has 2,605 ms and 4,883 ms.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=1618299142&format=interactive", sheets_gid="1485693069", sql_file="04_06.font_display_with_fcp.sql"